Skip to content

 When companies fail to take allergy safety seriously, we need to call it out.
-This isn't about boycotts—it's about transparency, accountability, and pushing for better practices that could save lives.
+Not about boycotts — about transparency, accountability, and pushing for practices that could save lives.

 Pret a Manger